SciML/DiffEqDocs.jl/docs/src/features/diffeq_arrays.md

 end
 ```

-Now we have to apply an affect when these conditions are reached.
+Now we have to apply an effect when these conditions are reached.
 When `condition`
 is hit (at `t=5.0`), we will increase `f1` to 1.5.
 When `condition2` is reached,
 we will decrease `f1` to `-1.5`.
-This is done via the affects:
+This is done via the functions:

 ```julia
 function affect!(integrator)